JiuqingDong/PlantDiseaseDetection_Yolov5/README.md

 You also can refer to the Official implement of YOLO-v5. https://github.com/ultralytics/yolov5

-You need modify the path of the data according your own datasets.
+You need to modify the path to be able to run on your dataset.

 # Install